priyaa-t/SKA-IRIS/index.md

   ```bash
   ./runMeForCertAndKey /path/to/mycert.p12
   ```
 The script will ask you for your password **four times**.
 Yes, you read that correctly, *four times*.
-It will create a directory called <code>.globus<code> and put its outputs in there.
+It will create a directory called <code>.globus</code> and put its outputs in there.

 The second step is to install DIRAC: